 What shall we say to the argument that tariffs are desirable as a source of government revenue?
 Well, the higher an import duty gets beyond a certain point and the more goods it keeps out, the less revenue it brings in.
 If a duty provides both Protection and revenue, it necessarily performs each function imperfectly.

 More fundamentally, though, tariffs are a poor type of tax.
-The middlemen between the foreign producer and the home consumer must pay the government the duty on an imported product before they pass the duty along to the consumer; and in order to pay them-selves for this tying-up of their capital, they must figure their 27Sir William Beveridge and a Committee of Economists, Tariffs: The Case Examined (London: Longmans, Green and Co., 1931), p.
-233.

-markups not on the price of the article alone but on the price plus the duty.
+The middlemen between the foreign producer and the home consumer must pay the government the duty on an imported product before they pass the duty along to the consumer; and in order to pay themselves for this tying-up of their capital, they must figure their markups not on the price of the article alone but on the price plus the duty.
 As a result the duty raises the price to the final consumer by more than its own amount.
 Also, tariffs on mass-consumed articles are, like sales taxes, more of a burden on poor than on rich people.

 Customs duties provided the bulk of United States government revenue before World War I, but nowadays they are relatively quite unimportant.
 Currently the tariff brings in a little under one per cent of total Federal government revenue, so it is hardly indispensable.
-Furthermore, even that miserable fraction of one per cent is at least partly offset by the burden that the tariff system puts on the government and public: the costs of running the customs "service," the extra paper work and legal expenses imposed on private busi ness, the expenses to business of keeping informed on tariff issues and of lobbying, the costs of Congressional and Tariff Commission debates, hearings, and investigations, the costs of the Customs Courts, the costs of international trade negotiations, the losses caused by delays in the availability of imported goods, the value of the time lost by travelers waiting to be searched, and so on, not to mention the lost benefits of the trade that is stopped.
+Furthermore, even that miserable fraction of one per cent is at least partly offset by the burden that the tariff system puts on the government and public: the costs of running the customs "service," the extra paper work and legal expenses imposed on private business, the expenses to business of keeping informed on tariff issues and of lobbying, the costs of Congressional and Tariff Commission debates, hearings, and investigations, the costs of the Customs Courts, the costs of international trade negotiations, the losses caused by delays in the availability of imported goods, the value of the time lost by travelers waiting to be searched, and so on, not to mention the lost benefits of the trade that is stopped.
 Even Malone of Nevada, the most vocal Protectionist in the United States Senate, agrees that "The actual revenue that we collect on imports is not particularly important."